Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Sensitivity study for Run 1 2 LHCb dataset

 \subsection{Effect of a new binning scheme for the $D \rightarrow K3\pi$ decay}

 According to Ref.~\cite{Evans:2019wza}, averaged values of the $K3\pi$ input parameters over the phase space defined as

-are used here.
+are used here and corresponds to relatively limited value for the coherence factor: $R^{K3\pi}_D= (43^{+17}_{-13})\%$~\cite{Evans:2016tlp}.
 A more attractive approach could be to perform the analysis in disjoint bins of the phase space.
 In this case, the parameters are re-defined within each bin.
 New values for $R^{K3\pi}_D$ and $\delta^{K3\pi}_{D}$ in each bins from Ref.~\cite{Evans:2019wza} have alternatively been employed.
-No noticeable change on $\gamma$ and $\rBst$ fitted $p$-value profiles were seen. but it is possible that some fold-effects on $\deltaBst$, as seen {\it e.g.} in Figs.~\ref{fig:2D_0}-\ref{fig:2D_2}, become less probable.
+No noticeable change on $\gamma$ and $\rBst$ fitted $p$-value profiles were seen, but it is possible that some fold-effects on $\deltaBst$, as seen {\it e.g.} in Figs.~\ref{fig:2D_0}-\ref{fig:2D_2}, become less probable.
 The lack of significant improvement is expected, as the $\Dtz \rightarrow K3\pi$ mode is not the dominant decay and also because the new measurements of $R^{K3\pi}_{D}$ and $\delta^{K3\pi}_{D}$ in each bin still have large uncertainties.